thebradleysanders/evergy/README.md

-# ⚡Evergy Integration for Home Assistant - WORK IN PROGRESS
+# ⚡Evergy Integration for Home Assistant
-# Status: Work in progress, still in dev.
+## Status: Work in progress, still in dev.

 A simple utility that you can use to login to your Evergy account and retrieve you meter readings.